juergenfurrer/newt-typo3-ext/Documentation/Index.rst

     `CC BY-NC-SA 4.0 <https://creativecommons.org/licenses/by-nc-sa/4.0/>`__ (Creative Commons)
     license

-Backend-Extension to manage the Newt-Access
+This TYPO3 extension implements the NEWT REST API and allows you to manage your TYPO3 instance via the NEWT Mobile App.

 **TYPO3**